lewis-cs346-fall19/preproject-Brengust/README.md

 Currently waiting on the AWS, so I instead have screenshot of email showing that the application was sent (if I get accepted before Wednesday 5pm, I will upload the new acceptance email as confirmation).
+Also GCS confirmation png is cut off (unless you download to see full picture).